TRUDEF™ VDK3 Fractal Video CODEC History

 In 1996 TMMI subcontracted Advanced Multimedia Concepts Inc., ("AMCI") of Camarillo, California for custom development of its SoftVideo i386 VDK 2.1 based compressor and decompressor and in 1997 an enhanced version was produced.

-In 1999 TMMI subcontracted Digital Focus, Inc., ("DFI") to add ASF (Advanced Streaming Format, a universal format developed by Microsoft) to VDK 2.1 based SoftVideo™ enabling Internet streaming.
+In 1999 TMMI subcontracted Digital Focus, Inc., ("DFI") to add ASF (Advanced Streaming Format, a universal format developed by Microsoft) to VDK 2.1 based SoftVideo™ giving it the ability to play .SVF video streamed over the Internet.

-Now decades later TMMI created its own upgraded derivative of VDK 2.1, rebranded as TRUDEF™ VDK3 supporting modern multi core, multi threaded AMD64 bit hardware.
+Now decades later TMMI created its own upgraded derivative of SoftVideo, rebranded as TRUDEF™ VDK3 supporting modern multi core, multi threaded AMD64 bit hardware.

 TMMI added new audio capability, .mkv container support, built Frame Tools and other utilities for managing and editing VDK3 .fvf files.
 The TRUDEF™ VDK3 Fractal Video Player is optimized for low overhead, high bitrate playback for maximum quality.